 - "Extra-intestinal" refers to "outside" the intestine, ie symptoms that don't involve the intestinal tract.
 Example of these can be join pain, fatigue or "brain fog".

-Here are some of the common symptoms of gluten intolerance:
+🙋♀️Some of the most common symptoms of gluten intolerance

 - Ataxia